-Minor damage that could be fixed easily may still be worth the buy, but if it needs professional help then the cost may be more than the product itself.
+Minor damage that can be fixed easily may still be worth the buy, but if it needs professional help then the cost may be more than the product itself.

-The same applies for shoes, check they don’t need to be re-heeled as it may not be worth the added expense.
+The same applies to shoes.
+Check they don’t need to be re-heeled as it may not be worth the added expense.

 Make friends with the staff

-Get friendly with the assistant and let them know what type of items you’re looking for as some shops are known to call you when something great comes in.
+Get friendly with the shop staff and let them know the sort of items or brands that you're after.
+Some charity shops have been known to call you when something great comes in!

 Think and buy ahead

-It’s easy to overlook items you don’t immediately need but if you think outside of the season you could save money on expensive items, like coats.
+It’s easy to overlook items you don’t immediately need but by thinking outside of season, you could save money on expensive items, like coats.